hephzibahrapaka/ML-project/README.md

 We have 165 people with heart disease and 138 people without heart disease, so our problem is balanced.

-# Checking for messing values
+# Checking for missing values
 df.isna().sum()

 age         0